reigndario/the-discount-house/README.md

 The dependency tree currently includes npm audit findings inherited from the upstream template and ecosystem packages.
 They are tracked as launch blockers until resolved, upgraded, or explicitly risk-accepted.

+## Validation

+Does this work?
+Yes!
+Borrower trace on BlockScout: https://eth-sepolia.blockscout.com/address/0x5A57034b97253a4d205698B685DB78a9Ca9C5ef1?tab=txs